SafetyCulture/safetyculture-exporter/README.md

   template_ids: []
 ```

-All of the available configuration options can be found below.
+All of the available configuration options and flags can be found below.

 #### `access_token`
 API Access Token